raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

 ### Stopping the stars

-Now, for something a little more tricky!
-If you look at the code for the `Collectable` sprite, you’ll see it works by **cloning** itself.
+Now, if you look at the code for the **Collectable** sprite, you’ll see it works by **cloning** itself.
 That is, it makes copies of itself that follow the special `when I start as a clone`{:class="blockevents"} instructions.

-We’ll talk more about what makes clones special when we get to the card about making new and different collectables.
+We’ll talk more about what makes clones special when we get to the Card about making new and different collectables.
 For now, what you need to know is that clones can do **almost** everything a normal sprite can, including receiving `broadcast`{:class="blockevents"} messages.

-+ Let’s look at how the `Collectable` sprite works.
++ Let’s look at how the **Collectable** sprite works.
 See if you can understand some of its code:

 ```blocks
     when green flag clicked